ptrpl4/bash-mac/leftovers/other-tech/regexp.md

----
-description: >-
+# 🤓 regexp

 A regular expression (regex or regexp for short) is a sequence of characters that describes a common pattern for a set of strings.
----

-# 🤓 regexp

 #### links